A Brief History of Veterans Day (borrowed from “Military.com”)

 He was wounded in battle and taken prisoner of war.
 After a telegram was received that he was in a hospital in France, my uncle and aunt, Henry Zagajeski and Lillian Zagajeski Yambor (Army), also stationed in France, traveled across the country to find him and report to their family back home.

-My uncle Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, uncle Steve Yambor (Army), my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, James Michael Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy) and Ben Bell (Army).
+My uncle, Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, my uncle, Steve Yambor (Army), my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, Michael James Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy), Daniel Brennan (Navy) and Ben Bell (Army).

 Associate Real Estate Broker